UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/create-project-pc.md

 - Select Create a New Project

-## Choose a Blank Xamarin.Forms App
+## Choose a Mobile App (Xamarin.Forms)
 On the resulting screen (see below)

 - Under under Project Type choose Mobile.
-- Select "Mobile App (Xamarin.Forms)
+- Select "Mobile App (Xamarin.Forms)"
 - Click Next

 ![Choose the Blank Forms App](img/SelectProjectType-pc.png)

 ## Choose a Project Name
-On the next page, give your app a name.
-Also, provide an "Organisational ID".
-This can be anything for now, but is typically the reverse DNS name of a company website.
-When you come to submit on the App Stores, this will be important.
+On the next page, give your app a name and click "Create".

 ![Enter a project name and organisation identifier](img/projectname-pc.png)

-## Configure the App
-For now, leave this page as it is.
-You might want to change the location of where your apps are stored.
+For the location, you might want to change the location of where your apps are stored.
 As a tip, if you are using OneDrive any other Cloud Drive, you might not want to use a folder in their heirarchy.
 Solution files tend to have a lot of small files (often with long paths) which change rapidly as you build your application.
 This may have an impact on network traffic and battery life if using a portable computer.
 My preference is to have a folder in my home directory called `git`
 I also keep all subfolders in git synchronised with GitHub.

 In my own case: